sasloan/adopt-dont-shop-paired/README.md

 <img width="1346" alt="Screen Shot 2020-02-10 at 3 34 33 PM" src="https://user-images.githubusercontent.com/51456013/74196620-ddaa2f00-4c1a-11ea-94a7-68dc1b3149ce.png">

-Please enjoy our app and if there is anything you would like to add please leave it in the comments section below. thank you and have a nice day!!
+Please enjoy our app thank you and have a nice day!!